Uberspace/manual/source/lang-python.rst

 pip
 ===

 pip is Python's package manager, used to install and manage additional packages.
-You can only install software to your :ref:`home directory <home>`, so please always use the :code:`--user` option when running pip.
+You can only install software to your :doc:`home directory <basics-home>`, so please always use the :code:`--user` option when running pip.

 Versions
 --------